Aflac Inc. Shares Approach 52-Week High - Market Mover

 Per Group Comparative Performance

-- The company's stock price performance over the past 12 months lags the peer average by -0.4%
+- The company's stock price performance over the past 12 months beats the peer average by 3.9%

 - The company's price-to-earnings ratio, which relates a company's share price to its earnings per share, is 2.2% higher than the average peer.